Foot & Ankle Pain After Playing Sports

 July 11, 2018 | David W. Boone, MD

-Foot and Ankle Pain After Playing Sports
+Foot and Ankle Pain After Tennis: What Could Be Causing It?

 Question: I am a 40-year old tennis play and my feet and ankles hurt after consecutive days of play.
 What can cause this?